 Windradyne - Warrior

-It was Australia’s first inland settlement - a tiny township with only a few hundred settlers, mostly convicts, tending government cattle.
+Bathurst was Australia’s first inland settlement - a tiny township with only a few hundred settlers, mostly convicts, tending government cattle.

 Welcomed